 I’ve always wanted to give those corners a shot and see how they perform.
 I still had some scrap material to build them from and also I had a 6 mm MDF board (1/4″) that was perfect for the walls and the bottom.
 The corners looked a little complex to build, but when all the cuts were done in the right order, there was really nothing complicated about them.
 Easy and safe to cut, using just a couple of basic tools like a table saw and a router.
 Here’s how it’s started.

-First I rip cut the timber to desired width.
-Next I planed it down a bit to get rid of any remaining saw marks.
+First I rip cut the timber to the desired width.
+Next, I planed it down a bit to get rid of any remaining saw marks.
 I set the blade height and the fence and using a push block I cut some grooves.
 Once they got connected they formed a rebate.

 The bottom had to be supported, using runners and making the box strong.
 It also had to look good, from each side.
-The way I made it seemed to be a little over engineered at first glance, but actually it made the whole project balanced.
-Simplicity of MDF and screws vs. some sophisticated profiles.
+The way I made it seemed to be a little over-engineered at first glance, but actually, it made the whole project balanced.
+The simplicity of MDF and screws vs. some sophisticated profiles.

-At that stage I had a good idea what the bottom would look like.
+At that stage, I had a good idea of what the bottom would look like.
 I cut it to size on my table saw, adjusted the fence and the blade height and cut off the corners.
 It was all looking good and fitted perfectly.
-Next thing to do was to drill some holes and sand what needed.
+The next thing to do was to drill some holes and sand what needed.
 I got some blow-out and to clean it I simply used a block plane!
 It worked surprisingly well and fast!
 The secret was to keep the cutting blade flat with the base.

 All the work was done and it was time to try the box out.
 I filled it out with beer bottles/cans and carried it down to my cellar.
 I placed it on the shelf, next to the other crate I made in the past.
 Beautiful, perfect match, I was very satisfied!